POTS and Dysautonomia: Understanding and Managing Your Symptoms

 The Levine Protocol: How It Works

 The key to the protocol is starting horizontal.
-The reason so many people with POTS feel awful when they exercise is that they try to walk, stand, or do upright cardio, which immediately triggers their symptoms.
-The Levine approach bypasses this by beginning with exercise that doesn’t require you to be upright [9].
+The Levine approach bypasses the symptom-triggering problem by beginning with exercise that does not require you to be upright [9].

 In the first month or two, everything is horizontal or recumbent: rowing machines, recumbent bikes, swimming.
 This allows the cardiovascular system to begin adapting without the orthostatic challenge that causes symptoms.
 As fitness improves and heart size and blood volume increase, upright exercise is gradually introduced.